Why ERP Actually Works: The Inhibitory Learning Model, Functional Analysis, and Why All OCD Looks Different Yet Runs the Same Engine

 • The work is calibrated to the client’s pace and capacity, not driven by protocol uniformity

 If you are a clinician reading this, the same principles apply.
 The functional analysis is not optional.
 The expectancy violation framing is not optional.
 The variability is not optional.
 The retrieval cue is not optional.
 ERP done without these elements is ERP that may help modestly and may produce the kind of partial recovery that leaves clients believing themselves to be treatment-resistant.
+If you are a client and you have never heard your OCD therapist use or ask any of these questions prior to and after exposure.
+That may mean it is time to find someone trained with the latest research.

 The engine is the same across subtypes.
 The principles are content-invariant.
 The work, done well, produces durable change.